-- · for the Canaccord Genuity capital markets division globally, senior officers in Canaccord Genuity Wealth Management (CGWM, the wealth management division) globally, top producers in the CGWM division outside Canada and senior operations and administration management globally, to defer a portion of their cash compensation and, on an occasional basis, to key management to provide retention incentives, a long term incentive plan that provides for the award of restricted share units which typically vest over three years (the "Long Term Incentive Plan" or "LTIP"); - for key employees globally, on an occasional basis, to provide retention incentives, forgivable equity incentive loans for the purchase of Common shares of the Company in the open market which are forgiven over a three- to five-year period so long as the employee continues to be employed by Canaccord Genuity or is a "good leaver"; - for top producers in the CGWM division in Canada, loans for the purchase of Common shares of the Company in the open market which are forgiven over a three-year period so long as the producer continues to be employed by Canaccord Genuity (known variously as the "CWGM Appreciation Program", the "CGWM Bonus Plan" and the "CGWM Partnership Program"); - · for the independent directors of the Company, a deferred share unit (DSU) plan to defer a portion of their cash compensation to be paid in the form of deferred share units which are settled in cash at the time of ceasing to be a director (the "Director Deferred Share Unit Plan" or "DSU Plan"); and - for all full-time employees in Canada and the United States, an employer contribution to match (on a one-for-one basis up to \$3,000 per year for each employee) the employee's contribution for the purchase of Common shares of the Company in the open market pursuant to an employee share purchase plan (the "ESPP").
+- for the Canaccord Genuity capital markets division globally, senior officers in Canaccord Genuity Wealth Management (CGWM, the wealth management division) globally, top producers in the CGWM division outside Canada and senior operations and administration management globally, to defer a portion of their cash compensation and, on an occasional basis, to key management to provide retention incentives, a long term incentive plan that provides for the award of restricted share units which typically vest over three years (the "Long Term Incentive Plan" or "LTIP"); - for key employees globally, on an occasional basis, to provide retention incentives, forgivable equity incentive loans for the purchase of Common shares of the Company in the open market which are forgiven over a three- to five-year period so long as the employee continues to be employed by Canaccord Genuity or is a "good leaver"; - for top producers in the CGWM division in Canada, past programs have involved loans for the purchase of Common shares of the Company in the open market which were forgiven over a three-year period so long as the producer continued to be employed by Canaccord Genuity (known variously as the "CGWM Appreciation Program", the "CGWM Bonus Plan" and the "CGWM Partnership Program"); - for the independent directors of the Company, a deferred share unit (DSU) plan to defer a portion of their cash compensation to be paid in the form of deferred share units which are settled in cash at the time of ceasing to be a director (the "Director Deferred Share Unit Plan" or "DSU Plan"); and - for all full-time employees in Canada and the United States, an employer contribution to match (on a one-for-one basis up to \$3,000 per year for each employee) the employee's contribution for the purchase of Common shares of the Company in the open market pursuant to an employee share purchase plan (the "ESPP").

 As a result of the acquisition of Collins Stewart Hawkpoint plc ("CSHP") on March 21, 2012, two share-based payment plans (the "Collins Stewart Hawkpoint Replacement Annual Bonus Equity Deferral Plan" and the "Collins Stewart Hawkpoint Replacement Long Term Incentive Plan") were introduced to replace the share-based payment plans that existed at CSHP at the time of the acquisition.
-The obligations under one other CSHP share-based payment plan (the "Corazon Plan") were assumed at the same time.

 In fiscal 2013, the Company put in place a £15 million retention plan for key CSHP staff.
-The Company implemented this retention plan by the award of up to 1,581,701 restricted share units under the "CSH Inducement Plan", which would vest on the third, fourth and fifth anniversaries of the completion of the acquisition, and the award of 790,872 restricted share units under the existing LTIP, which would vest on the first and second anniversaries of the completion of the acquisition.
+The Company implemented this retention plan by the award of up to 1,581,701 restricted share units under the "CSH Inducement Plan", which would vest on the third, fourth and fifth anniversaries of the completion of the acquisition, and the award of 790,872 restricted share units under the existing LTIP, which would vest on the first and second anniversaries of the completion.